Making a Simple API

 Error Handler

 This is an optional step, but I think It makes your API much cleaner.
-If there is an error in your route, for example, if someone tries to get index 99999999 afire will automatically return an Internal Server Error.
-This is what we saw before implementing the route.
+If there is an error in your route, for example, if someone tries to get index 99999999 afire will return an Internal Server Error.

 .content(Content::JSON)